40 Best Ways to Jumpstart Your Career

 Step back from the grind

 Fortunately, within your problem lies a fortuitous solution.
 You probably have wonderful employees.
 None of them is ready to steer the ship just yet, but that shouldn’t stop you from grooming them for the helm.
 Give each a turf, and tell them it’s their job to oversee the business while you take a white-sand sabbatical.
 Any problems that arise will be amenable to solutions, as all problems are, and in those solutions will lie the future of your business.
-Just don’t waste too much time exchanging your flip-flops for wing tips when you return.
-Men are made to work.
+Just don’t waste too much time exchanging your flip-flops for patent leather when you return.
+We’re made to work.
 Without it, we’re simply dust in the wind.

 Don’t make this horrible interviewing mistake